-Hailed as Hollywood's best-kept weight loss secret, GLP-1 agonist drugs have dominated news stories and dinner table conversations for the past six months .
+Hailed as Hollywood's best-kept weight loss secret, GLP-1 agonist drugs have dominated news stories and dinner table conversations this year .

 As the number of individuals taking these drugs (through both prescription and off-label use) continues to rise, our understanding of their efficacy continues to evolve.
 But how safe are GLP-1 agonists, and are there more insidious aspects to this conversation that no one is talking about?